W4KRL/SolarPowerMonitor/README.md

    - **Adafruit_INA219** by Adafruit
 * Open a ThingSpeak channel at [www.ThingSpeak.com](https://thingspeak.com/) and configure it as described in the ThingSpeak Field Definitions table below.
 * Enter your Wi-Fi and ThingSpeak information in the ThingSpeak_config.h file as described below.
-* Save yor sketch.
+* Save your sketch.
 Connect your computer to the D1 Mini micro USB port.
-Verify that the D1 Mini serial port is recognized.
+Verify that the D1 Mini serial port is recognized and set *Tools | Port* accordingly.
 * Set the switch on the charger board to the position opposite the **RUN** position.
 This is the **PROG** position but it is unlabelled.
 * Upload the firmware to the D1 Mini.
 Set the switch to **RUN** when the upload finishes.
+You can view useful information from teh unit on the IDE serial monitor.

 ### ThingSpeak Field Definitions
 | Field | Name |